Enhancing Retrieval-Augmented Generation with Entity Linking for Educational Platforms: Methodology

 \paragraph{Proposed Strategy: RRF-Based Re-ranking.} The core ranking strategy adopted in our \textit{ELERAG} architecture is based on \textit{Entity-Aware Reciprocal Rank Fusion (RRF)}.
 In this configuration, chunks are independently ranked according to their dense score (semantic similarity) and their entity score (factual overlap).
 The two distinct rankings are then fused using the RRF algorithm \citep{rrf}, which assigns a joint score based on the rank position in each list:

-where $K=60$ is the standard smoothing constant.
+where $K=60$\footnote{60 is the value suggested by the authors of RRF and is a de facto standard \citep{rrf,tang2024found}} is the standard smoothing constant.
 This approach was selected as the primary method for \textit{ELERAG} because it robustly balances semantic relevance with factual entity matching without requiring the manual tuning of weights or the high computational cost of cross-encoders.
 As demonstrated in Section~\ref{sec:results}, this strategy yielded the best performance on our specialized educational dataset.

+An intrinsic architectural advantage of this specific RRF implementation is its graceful degradation.
+In edge cases where the user query contains no recognizable named entities, the entity matching score evaluates to zero for all candidate chunks.
+Consequently, the entity-based sorting step preserves the initial order, meaning the entity rank ($r_{EL}$) simply mirrors the dense rank ($r_{dense}$).
+The final RRF calculation smoothly proceeds without altering the relative ordering, allowing the system to seamlessly fall back to the Standard Dense RAG baseline without computational interruptions or penalty assignments.

-\paragraph{Comparative Strategies.} To rigorously evaluate the effectiveness of our proposed strategy, we implemented two alternative re-ranking methods for comparison:
+\paragraph{Comparative Strategies.} To rigorously evaluate the effectiveness of our proposed strategy, we implemented three alternative re-ranking methods for comparison:

+\begin{enumerate} \item \textit{Hybrid Sparse-Dense Baseline.} To thoroughly evaluate the contribution of the Entity Linking module against traditional exact-match approaches, we implemented a strong hybrid search baseline.
+This strategy combines the semantic representations of the \texttt{multilingual-e5-large} dense retriever with the exact keyword matching of a standard BM25 \citep{robertson2009probabilistic} sparse retriever (via the \texttt{rank\_bm25} library).
+To ensure a fair comparison with ELERAG, the sparse and dense signals were fused using the identical Reciprocal Rank Fusion (RRF) mechanism employed in our proposed pipeline.